 If you are a First or Business Class traveller you may have access to the lounges listed below.
 For more information, check the airline’s web site.

 - Cubana de Aviacion Lounge – Location: Airside.

-- Hotel Versalles – (10 minutes from the airport) No airport shuttle. » Check Rates
+- Hotel Versalles – No airport shuttle. » Check Rates

 More Services, Facilities & Things To Do On A Layover At The Airport